 Application

 Membership in the CoC’s Full Membership is open to organizations and individuals who support the mission to end homelessness in the San Diego Region.
-Those seeking membership must submit an application for the Full Membership, attend a minimum of two regularly scheduled Full Membership meetings each Fiscal Year and pay annual dues of $50 for an individual member, and $100 for an organizational membership.
+Those seeking membership must submit an application for the Full Membership, attend a minimum of two regularly scheduled Full Membership meetings each Fiscal Year and the annual meeting, and pay annual dues of $50 for an individual member, and $100 for an organizational membership.
 Annual fee waivers are available to Individual Members experiencing or previously experiencing homelessness.

 Organizational Memberships

-An Organizational Member may designate up to three (3) persons annually who are authorized to represent the organization at RTFH General Membership meetings.
-There are an unrestricted number of Organizational Members representatives; however, only one (1) representative from each Organization Membership may vote on behalf of that organization on any given item, to ensure each Organizational Member has only one vote.
+An Organizational Member may have an unrestricted number of representatives as part of the CoC’s Full Membership.
+For purposes of voting, the Organizational Member shall annually designate up to three (3) representatives who are authorized to vote on behalf of the organization at CoC Full Membership meetings; however each organization shall be limited to one vote.
 Individuals who have a recognized role in a member organization (e.g., employees, board members, or consultants, or current service recipients) may become individual members of the RTFH but may not vote.
-Individuals with formal organizational affiliations such as those noted above may be selected to represent the organization with which they are affiliated.
-This provision creates an opportunity for individual stakeholders to participate in the RTFH without duplicating organizational representation.

 Individual Memberships